deewhyweb/ansible-middleware-eap-demo/README.md

 ```

 ## Execution
+You will need a valid Red Hat login in order to download JBoss EAP.

-That's all!
-You can now run the playbook to set up the demo:
+You can now run the playbook to set up the demo, inserting your RH login details to the command.

-    $ ansible-playbook -i inventory/hosts demo.yml --extra-vars "rhn_username=philip@deewhy.ie rhn_password=KIN03der"
+    $ ansible-playbook -i inventory/hosts demo.yml --extra-vars "rhn_username=<your_username> rhn_password=<your_password>"